Summer Market Guidelines

 - At least one market stall fee must be paid in full at least two weeks prior to the vendor’s first market appearance.
 Vendors wishing to pay cash at each market must seek permission from the Market Manager prior to their first market appearance, and must still submit at least one market stall payment two weeks in advance of their first market.
 A discount of 10% is available for vendors who sign up for 10 or more markets and submit payment for their entire season before April 28, 2017.

-- Cheques should be made payable to Royal City Farmers Market.
+- Cheques should be made payable to New West Farmers Market.
 Receipts will be provided via Quickbooks.